You must be logged in to access this page.

 Computerized maintenance management systems (CMMSs) are used by companies, such as manufacturers, that need to manage assets and equipment, as well as some service providers to manage assets on behalf of their customers.
 Since fixed assets represent an important investment for any company, CMMS can help by optimizing asset use and productivity.
 This type of software can cover multiple stages of the asset lifecycle, from acquisition to disposition.
 CMMS is used by technicians to maintain assets in optimal condition, and by managers to make educated decisions on how to improve asset utilization.

 A CMMS best serves small and medium businesses and should not be confused with enterprise asset management (EAM) software, which delivers advanced asset management features for large companies and complex industries such as oil and gas, mining, or construction.
-CMMS solutions integrate with accounting software to manage the financial value and the depreciation of the assets.
+The best CMMS solutions integrate with accounting software to manage the financial value and the depreciation of the assets.

 To qualify for inclusion in the CMMS category, a product must: